yzhernand/blog/content/posts/perl-weekly-challenge-9.md

 In this case, if `$n = 5`, then `$root = 316`.
 Cool, we just skipped uselessly squaring `1 ..
 315` (and possibly checking the squares to see if we satisfied the challenge condition, depending on how you wrote your code).

-Next, we do have to loop until we find a perfect square which has at least `$n` unique digits.
+Next, we have to loop until we find a perfect square which has at least `$n` unique digits.
 So I wrote my loop like so:

 ```perl
 my $found;